OpenLMIS/openlmis-ref-distro/README.md

 	our [docker cheat sheet](https://openlmis.atlassian.net/wiki/x/PwBIAw) for help on manually removing containers.

 ## Demo Data
 You can use a standard data set for demonstration purposes.
-To do so, generate a sql input files using instructions from each microservice (e.g. [this one](https://github.com/OpenLMIS/openlmis-referencedata#demo-data)).
+See the script at utils/demo-data.sh for this purpose, or manually prepare your data.
+To do so, generate a sql input file using instructions from each microservice (e.g. [this one](https://github.com/OpenLMIS/openlmis-referencedata#demo-data)).
 Then for each sql file, with openlmis-blue running, in separate terminal run:
 `docker exec -i openlmisblue_db_1 psql -Upostgres open_lmis < input.sql`